-The surplus for the period, prior to taxation amounted to £7.0m (2023: £9.4m).
-This performance has been achieved after a £1.8m (2023: £nil) impairment relating to the decant of two high rise blocks.
+The surplus for the period, prior to taxation amounted to £9.4m (2022: £10.7m).
+This performance has been achieved after a £nil (2022: £0.68m) impairment relating to our Head Office and abortive refinancing fees.

 Compliance with the 2020 NHF Code of Governance and RSH Regulatory Standards